khang200923/Predicate_Wars/game.md

 - The player can then [prove](#proving-rules) a predicate game function applied to a player is true or false in the scope of a played card by the [proving system](#predicate-logic-and-the-proving-system), only if they have enough proving power to do it, then the proving power is subtracted by the number of lines used in the proof.
 - If a player loses all health (to 0), they lose the game and cannot participate in the game in any way.
 #### Phase V: Final
+- If there is only one player left, the player in the game wins.
-- Top [half of the number of players, floor-wise] remaining players receive 2 more proving power per round.
-Except the last remaining player, who receives 5 more proving power per round.
+- Top [half of the number of players, floor-wise] remaining players receive 2 more proving potency.
+Except the last remaining player, who receives 5 more proving potency.
-- The last player in the game wins.
+- Each player, if desired, buys a *subproof* to use in their proofs, which costs the whole symbol point of the *proof* to the proving potency.
 ### Card editing rules:
 When a player edits a card, they add/change tag, power cost (smaller or equal to their current power) and effect (written in [predicate logic](#predicate-logic-and-the-proving-system) syntax).
 They must add/change their identifier onto the card.
 ### Proving rules: